ianhaddock/m920q-router/README.md

 * Activate Network Access
 * Save and exit

+## Burn-in Testing

+I recommend running [Prime95][13] and [memtest86][14] tests to stress test the CPU, active cooling, and memory systems before installing and configuring as a router.

 ## OPNsense Installation

 Download the [latest version of OPNsense][11] and burn to a USB stick for installation.